ChristianKaltenecker/Distance-Based_Data/README.md

 #### z3 Constraint solver

 Since we used the [z3](https://github.com/Z3Prover/z3) constraint solver to find solutions (i.e., valid configurations), the library for the z3 solver has to be additionally downloaded.
-This can be done as follows:
+This is done as follows:
 ```
 wget https://github.com/Z3Prover/z3/releases/download/z3-4.7.1/z3-4.7.1-x64-debian-8.10.zip
 unzip z3-4.7.1-x64-debian-8.10.zip -d z3